-- In order for the partnership to work well, need to ensure we agree with Tiger Jeet Singh Foundation on day of the week, time of day and footprint for winter event.
+- In order for the partnership to work well, need to ensure we agree with partner on day of the week, time of day and footprint for winter event.

 - SB – The winter event is a big undertaking for our team.
 Any arrangement we make needs to relieve stress and ensure it is has a net positive benefit.
 I think Saturday makes the most sense for events with a retail component.
 Would like to know how logistics would work.
 Would be nice to ensure we keep featuring local entertainers at the event.

-- KTD – Miracle organizers estimating that Miracle attracted around 8,500 people.
-I like the idea of spreading the risk and the work across more people.
-That said, would need clarity on who would do what, who pays what, etc. Friday night event brought some benefit to downtown restaurants.
+- KTD – I like the idea of spreading the risk and the work across more people.
+That said, would need clarity on who would do what, who pays what, etc.

 - EC – What is the impact to our budget.
 Consider how much time it would take to organize the event together.
 Two shut-downs in December is a lot (plus the parade).
 HolidayFest is pretty new and came up because we had money to do it.
 If we don’t have money, we don’t run it.
 We are pretty flexible.

 - RS – In general, businesses benefit more when events are run in front of their stores and during their hours of operation.
-Would need to know if Miracle organizers are willing to run event up to Brown Street.
 Can’t apply for Reconnect if it’s not our event but grants are never a guarantee.
 Would need to see whether we would still engage sponsors or whether that would all be the foundation.